vimalmenon/vimalmenon.github.io/README.md

 ## To Do

 - [x] Show Loading indicator on Workflow page
+- [ ] Show Loading indicator on Pages
 - [ ] Need to show Error in UI
 - [ ] Close Confirm dialogue when error
 - [ ] Fix clear on multiselect